When you see or hear of something that just isn’t right… you have a choice as to what you are going to do about it.

 You can either choose to ignore and turn a blind eye to it- or- you can choose to say something and draw attention to it so that something might change.

-When I recently heard about department stores deciding to open on Thanksgiving… in order to get an edge on other stores that will open at midnight on Black Friday… I just about lost my mind.
-This selfish move put a real fire in my belly.
+Even more department stores have decided to open on Thanksgiving than the number in 2012… in order to get an edge on other stores that will open at midnight on Black Friday.
+This selfishness continues to put a real fire in my belly.

 Some may wonder why this is such a big deal to me and why I am raging about it.
 It is true that there are more egregious and unjust things that are happening in the world, and I am certainly not discounting any of those things, but this particular issue has to be addressed for the intended and unintended consequences that it will certainly yield.

-The move to open stores on Thanksgiving is entirely greed-driven. and that is just it.
-It doesn’t take into consideration ANYTHING but profits and competitive advantage.
-It does not take into consideration people, families, relationships, or communities in general.
+The move to open stores on Thanksgiving is entirely money-driven.
+And that is just it.
+These businesses do not take into consideration ANYTHING but profits and competitive advantage.
+They do not take into consideration people, families, relationships, or communities in general.
 Moms and dads, sisters and brothers, cousins and uncles and aunts are robbed of a day when thanks is given around the family table with loved ones.

 As a business, you may even make the point that customer demand for opening earlier warrants your decision to open on Thanksgiving.
-While I agree that sound decision-making by many customers is not a huge strength, and at least part of the blame ought to be levied against the customer, you still have an obligation (and opportunity) to do what is right for your employees and for our communities.
+While I agree that sound decision-making by many customers is not a collective strength, so at least part of the blame ought to be levied against the customer, YOU still have an obligation (and opportunity) to do what is right for your employees and for our communities.

 Here is the thing.